-We are always looking out for kind-hearted curious minds with gumption to solve interesting problems.
+We are looking out for kind and curious minds with gumption to solve interesting problems.

 Are you excited about the integration of biological development, synthetic biology, and biomechanics?
 Are you driven to learn about engineering for, in, with, and inspired by biology (yes, all of them)?
 Do you have the initiatives to carry out boundary-pushing research in a highly dynamic and inclusive environment?

 Yes, yes, and yes?
 Well, our Lab might just be the place for you!